-Our braised chicken with olives and capers recipe makes incredibly succulent chicken legs in a Mediterranean style with a couple of surprising Asian ingredients.
+Our braised chicken with olives and capers recipe makes incredibly succulent chicken legs in a Basque style with a couple of surprising Asian ingredients.
 Adapted from a recipe by Australian chef Martin Benn, it’s a foolproof set-and-forget chicken recipe that no matter how long you leave it or reheat it the chicken remains juicy.
 Serve it with a chicken jus and creamy mash or Hasselback potatoes.

 Alternatively, you could serve these succulent chicken legs with creamy mashed potatoes or even a warm German potato salad.
 Germany is not on the Mediterranean, we know, but, trust me, it works.
 As our braised chicken is made with Japanese soy sauce and mirin, and I’ll get to that in a moment, this fragrant fresh herb salad also makes a fab side.

-We’ve adapted it from a recipe by one of our favourite Australian chefs, Martin Benn, of Sepia fame.
-Now closed, Sepia was one of Sydney’s finest restaurants for many years, and while this comforting braised chicken with olives and capers recipe is very different to the elegant, inventive food at Sepia, Martin’s Japanese influence is present in the form of soy sauce and mirin.
+Now closed, Martin Benn’s Sepia was one of Sydney’s finest restaurants for many years, and while this comforting braised chicken with olives and capers recipe is very different to the elegant, inventive food at Sepia, Martin’s Japanese influence is present in the form of soy sauce and mirin.

 We’ve been making this braised chicken with olives and capers recipe for so long that neither of us can recall when Terence first began cooking it.
 I only recently took over making this easy braised chicken dish when we thought we should share it with you and I began testing Terence’s recipe.

 I’ve cooked it three times this week, which also means we’ve eaten it three times, and I’m not tired of it yet!
 Just a few tips to making this braised chicken with olives and capers recipe as it’s actually very easy and once you put it on, it’s virtually a set-and-forget-dish.

 Tips for Making this Braised Chicken with Olives and Capers Recipe